patzib/Master-s_Thesis/README.md

 ### 7.1 Evaluating the RAG chatbot on synthetically created and manually curated Question-Answer Pairs.

 The first step would be to configure the chatbot as you would like.
-For example, if you would want to evaluate the Version 2 described as described the Thesis, then the settings of the custom created chatbot need to be configured in the rag_setup.py file.
+The settings of the custom created chatbot need to be configured in the config.py file.

 The next step would be to run the q_a_generator.ipynb notebook, prompt an LLM of your choice for question-answer pairs for the relevant academic papers and then manually bringing them together, forming the ground_truth_dataset.csv, with which the model is then later tested.